Exhuming a body

 Whatever the reason, it is a traumatic occurrence for all those involved and should only be considered after carefully thinking through the whole process and getting as much information as possible from all the relevant authorities before proceeding.
 You may also need to discuss the issues with other members of your family.

 To exhume human remains, you must first apply for either a Bishop's Faculty or a Secretary of State's Licence.
-Normally you will either need one or the other, although there are certain circumstances where you may require both.
 The application may be made by a funeral director, acting on behalf of the deceased’s family – although a family member or other representative can also apply.

 Within burial grounds, the land is termed either Consecrated or Unconsecrated.
 The term "Consecrated" means dedicated to the service of God according to the rites of the Church of England.
 A Bishop of the Church of England carries out consecration of land.

-If human remains are to be exhumed from a grave in consecrated ground to be re-interred in consecrated ground in another burial ground, you will only need to apply for a Bishop's Faculty.
+If human remains are to be exhumed from a grave in consecrated ground, you will need to apply for a Bishop's Faculty.

-If an exhumation is to be carried out from unconsecrated ground to other unconsecrated/consecrated ground, only a Secretary of State's Licence is needed.
+If an exhumation is to be carried out from unconsecrated ground a Secretary of State's Licence is needed.

 Obtaining a Bishop's Faculty